-3.2.
-The manufacturer shall, for inspection purposes, allow the Notified Body access to the places of design, manufacture, inspection, testing and storage, and shall provide it with all necessary information, such as:

-- the documentation concerning the quality system;

-- the quality records provided for in that part of the quality system concerned with design (results of analyses, calculations, tests, etc.);

-- the quality records provided for in that part of the quality system concerned with manufacture (inspection reports and test data, calibration data, reports on the qualifications of the personnel concerned, etc).

-3.3.The Notified Body shall conduct periodic audits to make sure that the manufacturer is maintaining and applying the quality system; it shall provide the manufacturer with an audit report.
-The frequency of the periodic audits shall be such that a full reassessment is carried out every three years.

-3.4.
-Moreover, the Notified Body may pay the manufacturer unannounced visits except periodic audits referred to in Paragraph 3.3 of this Annex.
-The need for these additional visits and their frequency will be determined on the basis of a visit monitoring system managed by the Notified Body.
-In particular, the following factors will be taken into account in the visits monitoring system:

-Results of previous surveillance visits,

-- Need to monitor remedial measures,

-- Where appropriate, special conditions attaching to approval of the system,

-- Significant modifications in the organisation of the manufacturing process, measures or techniques.
+- 3.2.
+The manufacturer shall, for inspection purposes, allow the Designated body access to the places of design, manufacture, inspection, testing and storage, and shall provide it with all necessary information, such as: - The documentation concerning the quality system; - The quality records provided for in that part of the quality system concerned with design (results of analyses, calculations, tests, etc.); - The quality records provided for in that part of the quality system concerned with manufacture (inspection reports and test data, calibration data, reports on the qualifications of the personnel concerned, etc). - 3.3.
+The Designated body shall conduct periodic audits to make sure that the manufacturer is maintaining and applying the quality system; it shall provide the manufacturer with an audit report.
+The frequency of the periodic audits shall be such that a full reassessment is carried out every three years. - 3.4.
+Moreover, the Designated body may pay the manufacturer unannounced visits except periodic audits referred to in Paragraph 3.3 of this Annex .
+The need for these additional visits and their frequency will be determined on the basis of a visit monitoring system managed by the Designated body.
+In particular, the following factors will be taken into account in the visits monitoring system: - The results of previous surveillance visits, - The need to monitor remedial measures, - Wherepossible, the special conditions concerning the approval of the system, - The significant modifications in the organisation of the manufacturing process, measures or techniques.

-On the occasion of such visits, the Notified Body may, if necessary, carry out tests or provide them out in order to verify the proper functioning of the quality system.
-It shall provide the manufacturer with a visit report and, if a test was carried out, with a test report.
+On the occasion of such visits, the Designated body may, if necessary, carry out tests or have them carried out in order to verify the proper functioning of the quality system.
+The Designated body shall provide the manufacturer with a visit report and, if a test was carried out, with a test report.

-4. The manufacturer or his authorised representative shall keep available, for the national authorities, for a period of 10 years from the last date of manufacture:
+4. The manufacturer or his representative shall, for the inspection purposes, keep for at least ten years from the last date of manufacture:

-- the documentation referred to in Point 2.1,

-- the decisions and reports of the Notified Body referred to in Paragraph 4 of Point 2.4, and Points 3.3 and 3.4 of this Annex.
+- The documentation referred to in point 2.1 of this Annex, - The decisions and reports of the Designated body referred to in Paragraph 4 of point 2.4, and points 3.3 and 3.4 of this Annex.

-CRITERIATO BE TAKEN INTO ACCOUNT FOR THE NOTIFICATION OF BODIES FOR ASSESMENT OF CONFORMITY
+CRITERIA TO BE TAKEN INTO ACCOUNT FOR THE DESIGNATION OF CONFORMITY ASSESSMENT BODIES

-1. The conformity assessment body, its director, the members of managing board of directors or members of managing board of that body, as well as employees and other involved persons (hereinafter referred to as: staff) responsible for carrying out the procedures for assessing conformity in accordance with this Rulebook shall not be the designer, manufacturer, supplier or installer of machines which they inspect, nor the authorised representative of any of these parties.
+- 1. The conformity assessment body, its director, the members of managing board of directors or members of managing board of that body, as well as employees and other involved people (hereinafter referred to as: personnel) responsible for carrying out the procedures for assessing conformity in accordance with this Rulebook shall not be the designer, manufacturer, supplier or installer of machines which they inspect, nor the authorised representative of any of these parties.
 They shall not become involved, either directly or as authorised representatives, in the design, construction, marketing or maintenance of the machines.
-This does not preclude the possibility of exchanges of technical information between the manufacturer and the body.

-2. The body referred to in point 1 of this Annex and its staff shall carry out the assessment of conformity with the highest degree of professional integrity and technical competence and shall be free from all pressures and inducements, particularly financial, which might influence their judgement or the results of the inspection, especially from persons or groups of persons with an interest in the result of assessments.

-3. For each category of machinery for which it is notified, as well as for each conformity assessment procedure, the body must, prior to an dafter the notification, posses personnel with technical knowledge and sufficient and appropriate experience to perform a conformity assessment.
+This does not exclude the possibility of exchanges of technical information between the manufacturer and the body. - 2.
+The body referred to in point 1 of this Annex and its personnel shall carry out the assessment of conformity with the highest degree of professional integrity and technical competence and shall be free from all pressures and inducements, particularly financial, which might influence their judgement or the results of the inspection, especially from people or groups of people with an interest in the result of assessments. - 3.
+For each category of machinery for which it is notified, as well as for each conformity assessment procedure, the body must, prior to and after the designation, have personnel with technical knowledge and sufficient and appropriate experience to perform a conformity assessment.